utopia-php/http/README.md

     });
 ```

-Hooks are designed to be actions ran during lifecycle of requests.
+Hooks are designed to be actions that run during the lifecycle of requests.
 Hooks should include functional logic.
 Hooks are not designed to prepare dependencies or context for the request.
-For such use case you should use resources.
+For such a use case, you should use resources.

 ### Groups

-Groups allow you to define common behaviour for multiple endpoints.
+Groups allow you to define common behavior for multiple endpoints.

 You can start by defining a group on an endpoint.
 Keep in mind you can also define multiple groups on a single endpoint.